 Paint department guide

-Choose gun cleaning by paint-room workflow.
+Choose spray gun cleaning by paint-room workflow, not one machine.

 Buyer guide

-Use this guide before choosing equipment or requesting a proposal.
+Use this guide before choosing equipment or requesting a quote.

 This guide helps a workshop understand the problem, the right user profile, the business reason, what to compare, and what M&H Group should confirm.